 As the saying goes: “technology is a useful servant, but a dangerous master”.
-In our current business climate, it would appear that technology has achieved mastery over many of the ways in which we communicate.
+In our current business climate, technology has achieved mastery over many of the ways in which we communicate.
 It can even sometimes be considered strange, or out-of-touch to attempt to speak to someone in person without first sending an email or text message to set up the meeting.

-While new communication tools powered by the latest technology are extremely beneficial in a number of ways, businesses need to be careful that they don’t rely on them so much that they lose the essence of human communication altogether.
+While new communication tools powered by the latest technology are extremely beneficial in several ways, businesses need to be careful that they don’t rely on them so much that they lose the essence of human communication altogether.

 While a variety of forms of communication remain in use throughout companies today, the main concern is efficiency.
 Therefore, quick, written, new communication tools such as email and chat tend to be the preferred method by many busy individuals.
 Phone calls and in-person meetings seem to be going by the wayside and are more and more thought of as seldom-used annoyances that are ways of the past.

 On the surface, this may not seem like a big deal at all.
 However, it’s important to remember that there are times when we need to communicate in person or over the phone, and if we forget how to do it, it could cost our companies money, good will, and time.